 Except for the additional support required for authenticated NTP, the servers that will be used for this service are identical to the other NIST servers.
 However, these servers will support authenticated NTP only - not the other time formats and services supported by the other NIST servers.
-The clocks on these systems will be synchronized using direct, hardwired connections to the NIST ensemble of atomic clocks located in Boulder, Colorado and Fort Collins, Colorado.
+The clocks on these systems will be synchronized using direct, hardwired connections to the NIST ensemble of atomic clocks that are co-located with the servers.

 The authentication overlay does not improve the accuracy or the traceability of the NTP message exchange using this server, which are limited primarily by the stability and inbound-outbound symmetry of the delay in the network connection between the client system and the NIST time server.
 Although network conditions vary widely, our tests suggest that most users should realize a timing accuracy of 50 milliseconds (0.050 seconds) or better when using this (or any other) NIST server.
 Users whose applications require millisecond-level timing accuracies or stabilities should consult NIST for more details and advice on realizing these requirements using the NIST digital services.